 Also, the delete cache period must be set:

 Make sure your images are optimized.

-Make sure your images and less size possible – this applies for any image.
 Use plugins such as SMUSH IT or EWWW OPTIMIZER.

 You are using too many plugins.

 Additional website functionality with plugins might come with a price: performance degradation.

 Make sure you are not using too many plugins as every plugin you install has to load with every page.
 A lot of them are cached efficiently and don’t impact performance, but just as many are built poorly, packed with features that aren’t needed. so it can significantly slow down your website.

 Sorry to break it to you, but your $9.95 Turbo Plan at Hostgator/A2hosting/Bluehost/Godaddy probably isn’t suitable for your website.
 Shared hosting means you SHARE resources.
 That means that there are hundreds of sites like yours, all fighting for resources on the same machine(computer).
 This is how these companies make money: they take a server and put as many clients as possible on it and limit the resources for each website hosted there.
 It’s even worse is if you’re running multiple websites running on the same plan!

 Also, a hacker who has gained access to one site on a shared machine can most likely gain access to all the sites on that machine.
 Look for at least a virtual hosting. – you should get a decent one for $20-$30.

 Always update to the latest theme version and WordPress version.
 We release constant updates with new features but also with code improvements that may speed up your website.